ThilinaRajapakse/simpletransformers/README.md

 Args:

-- train_file: Path to text file containing the text to train the language model on.
+- `train_file`: Path to text file containing the text to train the language model on.

-- output_dir (optional): The directory where model files will be saved.
+- `output_dir` (optional): The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

-- show_running_loss (Optional): Set to False to prevent training loss being printed.
+- `show_running_loss` (Optional): Set to False to prevent training loss being printed.

-- args (optional): Optional changes to the args dict of the model.
+- `args` (optional): Optional changes to the args dict of the model.
 Any changes made will persist for the model.

-- eval_file (optional): Path to eval file containing the text to evaluate the language model on.
+- `eval_file` (optional): Path to eval file containing the text to evaluate the language model on.
 Is required if evaluate_during_training is enabled.

 Returns: